google/inspiration_tree/README.md

 ## Pretrained Models and Datasets
 As part of our code release and to assist with comparisons, we have also provided some of the trained models and datasets used in the paper.

-All of our models can be found [here](https://drive.google.com/drive/).
+All of our models (learned tokens from the paper) can be found undeer the "learned_tokens" directory.
+The notebook inspiration_tree_playground.ipynb shows how to load them and reproduce the results from the paper (under "Play with learned aspects from the paper").
 All datasets used from Textual Inversion can be found [here](https://drive.google.com/drive/).

 ## Generate your tree